alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 ## Problems we faced/forsee
 - After the first meeting with city government, we realized the data we downloaded was inaccurate, leading us to obtain very skewed and inaccurate results.
-- As mentioned before, after redowloading the data, we got better results for the 311 citations, however we are still having trouble identifying accurate data for environmental citations.
+- As mentioned before, after redownloading the data, we got better results for the 311 citations, however we are still having trouble identifying accurate data for environmental citations.
 As a result, we will use data related to 'illegal dumping' (we used 'bulk trash' and 'trash accumulation')to understand the general trash/dumping problem.
-We know this is an expensive intervention so we aren't sure how feasible this would be (however it is cheaper than assining personnel to oversee illegal dumping).
+We know this is an expensive intervention so we aren't sure how feasible this would be (however it is cheaper than assigning personnel to oversee illegal dumping).
 - We are not sure if city government will see the immediate value in building awareness around reporting/using phones to report, but we believe this is a great step because the government will benefit from people reporting, as they act as the eyes and ears of the city.
 It would be better to have them report rather than not, which could lead to increased trash problems, rat problems, etc.